|

 Analysis is what the I Ching oracle does best.

-Tapping your subconscious mind, the oracle puts your conscious mind
+Tapping your subconscious mind, the oracle puts your conscious mind in touch with information that is normally inaccessible.

 You get a much more rounded, intuitive view of the situation.

-From this vantage point, you can position yourself correctly to
+From this vantage point, you can position yourself correctly to receive the benefits and deftly dodge the perils.

 This will seem absolutely magical to those around you.